Mlattard/Mlattard/README.md

 ---------------------------------------------------------------------------------------------------------------------------------------------------

-As a student in Software Development at Collège de Maisonneuve, I am currently seeking a junior position or an internship starting from January 8th.
+Graduated in Software Development at Collège de Maisonneuve, I am currently looking for a junior position.

 I have developed skills in:
 - Object-Oriented Programming (OOP) using various languages: Python, Java, Kotlin, C#;